zzarbi/buster-app/java/README.md

 }
 ```

 ## Wishlist/Todo
+- Handle generating a new api key if the current one is failing
-- Using caching technic, keep the last transaction in memory until status is CANCELED or COMPLETED
+- Using caching technic, keep the last transaction in memory until status is CANCELED or COMPLETED (would avoid multiple db lookupand concurrency issue)
 - Add updated_at field in the database, for tracking when a row was updated
 - Make sure that Buster-API returns an updated_at datetime in order to make sure we only update the transaction with the latest information
 - Update `util.Ngrok` to parse XML properly (instead of regex shortcut)
 - Create an abstract contoller for basic operation like returning JSON and reading query/body params (alternatively find a plugin to do that)
 - Figure out concurrency: Java/Jetty can be setup to have multiple thread so one docker instance could handle multiple request
+- Add unitest, right now the only thing that can be really unitested is the one DAO/BO object.
+Everything else would better benefit of a BDD test suite

 ## Known Bugs
 - Java has issue accessing docker instance via their name.
 For instance while the the image of `buster-java-app` can ping `buster-java-app` (`ping buster-app-mysql`).
 For some reason Java cannot connect to `buster-app-mysql`.
 Had to use `host.docker.internal`, which mean we need to expose the ports of Ngrok and Mysql